Vein, Eye Scans on Station as Next Crew Nears Launch

-Category: Space Hits: 8(From left) Expedition 65 crew members Pyotr Dubrov, Oleg Novitskiy and Mark Vande Hei, pose for a photo during Soyuz qualification exams in Moscow.
+Category: Space Hits: 10(From left) Expedition 65 crew members Pyotr Dubrov, Oleg Novitskiy and Mark Vande Hei, pose for a photo during Soyuz qualification exams in Moscow.

 The Expedition 64 crew continued researching how microgravity affects biology aboard the International Space Station today.
 The orbital residents also conducted vein and eye checks and prepared for three new crew members due in early April.